 And if the pool doesn’t have the right balance of disinfecting chemicals, crypto isn’t all you have to worry about.
-You can catch pus-filled rashes from Pseudomonas, a fever and cough from Legionella, diarrhea from Shigella, diarrhea from Giardia, diarrhea from Norovirus, or diarrhea from E. coli.
+You can catch pus-filled rashes from Pseudomonas, a fever and cough from Legionella, and diarrhea from Shigella, Giardia, Norovirus, or E. coli.
 Some of these bacteria are chlorine-resistant, some aren’t.
 The point is that public pools are full of microorganisms just dying to give you the runs.

-But consider this: there are over 300 million pool visits every year in the United States, yet only around 1,400 people get infections from the revolting water they swim in.
+But consider this: There are more than 300 million pool visits every year in the US yet only around 1,400 people get infections from the revolting water they swim in.
 That’s a pretty tiny number of infections considering how filthy those pools were, statistically speaking.
 Way more people have to go to the emergency room for injuries from pool disinfectants—roughly 4,500 people annually—than get sick from the bacteria those disinfectants protect us from.
 Kids who accidentally eat the chemicals or people who inhale more fumes than they realize can end up hospitalized.

 And here’s an even more crucial statistic: about 3,300 people drown accidentally every year, half of whom die in swimming pools.
 One in five accidental drownings are children, and for every kid who dies there are five more who require hospitalization.